 I received an Associate Degree in Civil Engineering at Vermont Technical College and a Bachelor of Science in Mechanical Engineering at the University of Arizona in Tucson.
 I live in Europe and help my wife, the owner of a small business that provides communication services for business and industry.

 I’ve always been a skeptic of the AGW hypothesis, and view myself solely as a critical spectator in the climate change debate and arena.
+I’m not convinced of any one particular position.

 As a boy I had a strong interest in meteorology and even dreamed of becoming one for a time.
 I often read weather charts and was intrigued by extreme weather events.
 I can recall many extreme weather events occurring back in the 60s and 70s.
 That’s one reason of many why I think what’s happening today is nothing unusual.
 In fact, if the media stopped hyping it up, most people wouldn’t even notice “climate change”.

 I believe that the activities of man have a modest impact on the climate and environment, but more through landuse and poor waste management practices.
-But for the most part, I believe the forces of nature overwhelm anything man puts out.
+For the most part, I believe the forces of nature overwhelm anything man puts out.
+Man probably has contributed one tenth or two tenths of a degree C warming over the past century.

-The focus of public policy and resources ought to be on solving real problems that exist today like water pollution, poverty, mal-nutrition, urban squalor, education, tyranny and so on, and not on computer-generated catastrophe scenarios that might or might not occur 100 years from now.
+As Danish economist Proj Bjorn Lomborg says, the focus of public policy and resources really needs to be on solving real problems that exist today like water pollution, poverty, mal-nutrition, urban squalor, education, tyranny and so on, and not on computer-generated catastrophe scenarios that might or might not occur 100 years from now.
 Too many governments use AGW as an excuse for their policy failures – claiming all problems are due to AGW, and not their own often stupidity or self interest.

 I’m not funded by anyone except by my own modest means, and I do not take any donations.
 This is strictly for fun, learning and free speech.